henholm/ebook-news/README.md

 #### Install terminal-notifier to show MacOS notifications.
 `brew install terminal-notifier`

+#### Schedule the shell script to run, e.g., daily with a .plist file.
+`com.user.updateNews.plist`

+#### symlink the .plist file in this directory to a file in ~/Library/LaunchAgents
+` ln -s com.user.updateNews.plist ~/Library/LaunchAgents/com.user.updateNews.plist `

-#### Set the script up as a cron job running every Saturday at 06:00 AM.
+#### Alternatively, set up the script as a cron job, e.g., running every Saturday at 06:00 AM.
 ` $ sudo crontab -u $(whoami) -e `

 ` Password: `